 HOW WE FIGHT RECIDIVISM

 According to the National Institute of Justice, almost 44% of individuals released from prison return before the end of their first year.
-At the conclusion of a three-year period, the Virginia Department of Corrections reported a 23.1% recidivism rate, while Maryland reported a 40.5% rate (World Population Review).
+Virginia Department of Corrections and Maryland reported 23.1% and 40.5% recidivism rates, respectively.

-Since its inception, we have maintained a 0% recidivism rate with our participants.
-Thanks to partnerships with the Department of Social Services at Gallaudet University and a generous grant by the District of Columbia Office of Victim Services and Justice Grants, the barriers which traditionally confront and frustrate reentrants are navigated carefully.
-Additionally, Changing Perceptions is engaging with other organizations who also believe that recidivism’s cost to society is much higher and wish to target- invest in programs that work.
+However, Changing Perceptions has maintained a low recidivism rate among its participants.
+This is due to the organization’s partnership with the Department of Social Services at Gallaudet University and a generous grant by the District of Columbia Office of Victim Services and Justice Grants.
+These initiatives help navigate the barriers that traditionally confront and frustrate reentrants.

 download/print our brochure